Land Regeneration: Engineering Ecosystems

 Engineering Ecosystems and Restoring Humanity into Wildlands

-In this two day class, we will spend half our time in the classroom and half practicing hands-on techniques for working to restore the land.
+In this class, we will half practice hands-on techniques for working to restore the land.
 We will cover:

 Historic land uses and misuses